The Path to 9/11: 9/11 Commission members

 Members of the 9/11 Commission criticized the accuracy of the film.

-In response to one particular scene, commission chair Thomas Kean told an interviewer he "was all right with the made-up scene" where Clinton administration is accused of blocking a chance to kill bin Laden, saying "I don't think the facts are clear."
+In response to one particular scene, commission chair Thomas Kean told an interviewer he "was all right with the made-up scene" where the Clinton administration is accused of blocking a chance to kill bin Laden, saying "I don't think the facts are clear."
 Just weeks before the broadcast he "asked for changes that would address complaints raised by the former Clinton aides and that ABC is considering his request."

 Commission member Richard Ben-Veniste said that the miniseries misrepresented facts presented in the 9/11 Commission report.

 Advance viewing copies selectively distributed

 The extensive pre-broadcast controversy over the film was based on content that was present in viewing copies sent to conservative political groups, talk show hosts and bloggers, including radio personalities such as Rush Limbaugh, and conservative movie critic Michael Medved.
-The office of former President Clinton repeatedly requested a preview copy, but was denied one, as was former Secretary of State Madeleine Albright.
+The office of former president Clinton repeatedly requested a preview copy, but was denied one, as was former Secretary of State Madeleine Albright.
 An unfinished version was shown to select members of the National Press Club in Washington, DC, and to attendees of the Midwest Security and Police Conference in Chicago.

 According to Jay Carson, a spokesman for Bill Clinton, Clinton's office requested a copy of the movie so that they could view it before it aired, but the request was denied.
-Carson has also stated that Madeleine Albright and Sandy Berger had also requested a copy and had also not received them.
+Carson has also stated that Madeleine Albright and Sandy Berger had also requested copies and had also not received them.

-This prompted Albright and Berger to write letters to ABC asking why they had not received copies and why ABC have chosen to run a movie whose accuracy is highly in question.
+This prompted Albright and Berger to write letters to ABC asking why they had not received copies and why ABC chose to run a movie whose accuracy was highly in question.

 In addition to requesting an answer, Albright also stated the following reason for wanting a copy:

 For example, one scene apparently portrays me as refusing to support a missile strike against bin Laden without first alerting the Pakistanis; it further asserts that I notified the Pakistanis of the strike over the objections of our military.
 Neither of these assertions is true.
 In fact, The 9/11 Commission Report states (page 117), "Since the missiles headed for Afghanistan had had to cross Pakistan, the Vice Chairman of the Joint Chiefs was sent to meet with Pakistan's army chief of staff to assure him the missiles were not coming from India.
 Officials in Washington speculated that one or another Pakistani official might have sent a warning to the Taliban or Bin Ladin.